xinyuliew/An-investigation-of-XGBoost-based-algorithm-for-breast-cancer-classification/README.md

 * Jupyter Notebook: Model training and testing files for classification with output results

 ## Access options
-### Using Google Colab
+### Google Colab
 * Visit [(Google Colab)](https://colab.research.google.com/)
 * File > Open notebook > GitHub > "Enter link"
-### Using VS Code
+### Visual Studio Code
-* Install VS Code
+* Install Visual Studio Code in your local desktop
 * Install the Packages using this command line: pip install requirements.txt
 * Select the Python environment (with the Jupyter package)
-* Open .ipynb files via VS Code
+* Open .ipynb files via Visual Studio Code
 * Once eveything is set up, you'll can view the Jupyter notebook interface with the "Jupyter Server" indicator at the top right
 * Make sure the setting "Jupyter: Use Notebook Editor" is enabled

 *Note: Additionally, /main_code/Python_file/ contains python files generated from google colab.
-A Google Colab Pro version with 25GB RAM is used in this project for training.*
+*A Google Colab Pro version with 25GB RAM is used in this project for training.